CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/13-Copilot-studio-Demo.md

         ![](./Images/m5p2t4p5.png)

-> **IMPORTANT:**   It can take some time for the agent to process the documents and provide accurate answers.
+        > **Note:**   It can take some time for the agent to process the documents and provide accurate answers.
 If you receive an error message, wait a few minutes and try again.

-> **TIP:** You can also test via Microsoft Teams once the agent is live.
+## Task 5: Publish and Share

-### Step 5 – Publish and Share
+In this task, you’ll publish your Drone Delivery Assistant and share it with others in your organization, making it accessible for team collaboration and testing.

 1. From the top right corner, select **Create** to publish the agent.